Recipe Items Setup

 Recipe Information:

-Used in Recipes: If this is a recipe item that you use in other recipes (in this example, breakfast gravy is used in the Biscuits and Gravy sales item), click the box to create a checkmark.
-Additional fields for recipe information will appear.
+Used in Recipes: If this is a recipe item that you use in other recipes, then check this box.
+In this example, breakfast gravy is used in the Biscuits and Gravy sales item.
+Additional fields for recipe information will appear if this box is checked.
 Please see the example for Breakfast Gravy below:

 In the above example, the Batch Size is in Quarts and Quarts are in Volume Measure Class.
 Therefore, the Primary Measure Class for Breakfast Gravy should be Volume (use the drop-down to select Volume).
 If this recipe item was for a Batch Size of 36 Donuts, we would select Count as the Primary Measure Class.
 For a 5-pound Batch of Hamburger, we would select Weight.